Newcastle fishing disaster: Aftermath

 A Public Subscription raised over £1000 for the 27 widows and 118 children left.
 A group of 12 cottages, known as widows' row, was built for the worst affected families.
 The cottages are located close to Newcastle Harbour.

 In May 2013, 170 years after the disaster, a ceremony was held in remembrance at Newcastle Harbour.
 A commemorative plaque was unveiled and a wreath was laid in the water by members of the RNLI.

-There are a number of local ballads written about the disaster, including The Newcastle Fishermen and The Glasdrumman Fishermen, both of which recount the disaster are the grief felt after.
+There are a number of local ballads written about the disaster, including The Newcastle Fishermen and The Glasdrumman Fishermen, both of which recount the disaster and the grief felt after.